-Edmund had chased down Father Lorrence, concerned as to why the man was walking alone in the rapidly increasing darkness.
-After he had caught up with the man and fell alongside him, the clergyman revealed that Wyte had been dispatched to complete a few last calls while he returned home to pack his meager belongings.
+Edmund chased down Father Lorrence, concerned as to why the man was out in the rapidly increasing darkness.
+When he caught up the clergyman, he inquired after the novice who was usually with him.
+The friar revealed that Wyte was completing a few last calls while he returned home to pack his meager belongings.

-Edmund pulled his horse behind him, listening to the friar explain his situation.
+The old man brightened slightly.
 “One of the families just a mile north of here is moving south for the season.
 They have a bit of room in their wagons and suggested we travel with them.
-I didn’t think we’d go quite yet, but the opportunity for conveyance works out well.
-I have received a letter this morning from my more senior brothers asking for us to go down to Crossroads.”
+I hadn’t planned to leave early but the opportunity for conveyance works out well.
+I have received a letter this morning from my senior brothers asking for us to go down to Crossroads.”

-The hunter frowned slightly.
+The youth frowned slightly.
 “I had no idea that they cared about Crossroads.”

 “Neither did I,” the friar shook his head.
 “Never had much interest from them on any of the things I wrote of all these years.
 But it seems the man who they wanted to send got delayed somewhere.
 Transports from the east are all messed up these days.”

 “So this will be it for now.
 You’ll be back in a month or so?”